Top South Korean presidential candidate would review THAAD process - advisers

 The comments are at variance with a tough stand taken by the new U.S. administration on North Korea.

-U.S. Secretary of State Rex Tillerson, visiting Seoul for the first time since taking office, said on Friday a U.S. policy of "strategic patience" with North Korea has ended and military action would be "on the table" if North Korea elevated the threat level to warrant it.
+U.S. Secretary of State Rex Tillerson, visiting Seoul for the first time since taking office, said on Friday a U.S. policy of "strategic patience" with North Korea has ended and military action would be "on the table" if North Korea if Pyongyang took action to threaten South Korean and U.S. forces.

-Tillerson also said he expected the next South Korean government would "continue to be supportive" of the THAAD system.
+Tillerson also said he expected the next South Korean government would "continue to be supportive" of THAAD.

+A Pentagon spokesman said THAAD deployment was "a critical measure" to defend South Koreans and U.S. forces against North Korean missiles.

-China is South Korea's largest trading partner and the dispute over the missile system has left normally bustling shopping districts in the capital, Seoul, devoid of their usual crowds of Chinese tourists.
+China is South Korea's largest trading partner and the dispute over THAAD has left shopping districts in Seoul devoid of their usual crowds of Chinese tourists.

 In China, the row has led to a freeze of South Korean television dramas and music, and product boycotts.